zaius/docs/content/quickstarts/building/javascript.md

 #### Select the owner
 Now we have to choose who owns the app.
 For this tutorial, go ahead and select yourself.
-If you like, you can also select an organization you created on wercker.
+If you like, you can also select an organisation you created on wercker.
 Click on **Use selected owner** once you're ready.

 #### Configure Access